Revised and updated on October 12, 2023

 How is your user experience?

 Yes, member and provider experience is important, but how is the user experience for you?
 Does it help with your business tasks?
 Does it make your job easier?
 Is the functionality clunky or seamless for you to use?
-Pay attention to this; you’ll be using your portal more often than your members and providers do.
+Pay attention to this, because you’ll be using your portal more often than your members and providers do.

 How much of the portal is original software?